npalomin/streetspace_dataset_ldn/README.md

 ## Caveats

 The parameters presented in this dataset should be viewed as estimated measurements of real-world-objects.
 For a full assessment of the data generation process user are adviced consider the referenced [paper](https://www.ucl.ac.uk/bartlett/casa/publications/2019/sep/casa-working-paper-212).
 Some known limitations are present in the measurements of bridges structures and at motorways junctions where streetspace designations could be over and underestimated.
+Other inconsistencies observed in the data have to do with the capacity of the datasets to synchronously reflect the ongoing changing nature of the built environment

 ## Study area